Taking the Bar/Florida Bar

 • the Multistate Professional Responsibility Exam (MPRE), an exam that tests knowledge of standards governing professional conduct.

-The MBE, MEE, and MPT together comprise the Uniform Bar Exam (UBE).
-You can read about each of these components at https://www.ncbex.org/exams/.
+Currently, the MBE, MEE, and MPT together comprise the Uniform Bar Exam (UBE).
+Read about each of these components at https://www.ncbex.org/exams/.

 Florida Bar Exam & Logistics